 Up to 1,000 course hours may apply toward State of Alaska experience requirements for the Journeyman Electricians License.

 Industrial Electricity graduates are successfully employed in all electrical occupations including residential, commercial, and industrial electrical construction journeymen, electrical maintenance technicians, facility maintenance technicians, power generation technicians, Instrument and electrical technicians, and electrical sales and service.
-They work in every major industry in Alaska including electrical construction, electrical utilities, mining, manufacturing, petroleum refineries, systems integrators, process engineering, seafood processing plants, water treatment plants, school districts, power plants, oil and gas fields, and pipelines.
-Industrial Electricity graduates may earn up to 26 University of Alaska/Kenai Peninsula College credits (depending on coursework completed) while attending AVTEC.
+They work in every major industry in Alaska including electrical construction, facilities maintenance, electrical utilities, mining, manufacturing, petroleum refineries, systems integrators, process engineering, fishing boats, seafood processing plants, water treatment plants, schools, power generation, oil and gas fields, pipelines and alternative energy.
+Industrial Electricity graduates may earn up to 26 University of Alaska credits (depending on coursework completed) while attending AVTEC.

 To provide students with the comprehensive technical training necessary both for early success in entry level positions, and for steady advancement toward senior level positions in electrical careers.

 8:30 a.m. to 3:30 p.m., Monday through Friday